ibigen/PHASEfilter/docs/introduction.rst

 ***************************

 PHASEfilter is a bioinformatic package that allow to identify the heterozygous variants that are present in diploid species.
-For that it is necessary to have a diploid version of the reference genome and two variant files (vcf), one for each ploidy of the reference.
+For that, it is necessary to have a diploid version of the reference genome and two variant files (vcf), one for each ploidy of the reference.

 This package offer four tools:

 * phasefilter
 * reference_statistics
 * synchronize_genomes
-* best_alignment
+* make_alignment

 phasefilter
 +++++++++++